-With any stone countertop it’s a good idea to clean up spills right away.
-Even though Quartz is non-porous and stain resistant, it is not stain proof.
+As with any stone countertop, it’s a good idea to clean up spills right away.
+Even though quartz is non-porous and stain resistant, it is not completely stain proof.
 Spills left to sit for long periods of time can cause discolorations.
 Plus, the longer a stain sits, the harder it becomes to clean.

-Many people use Windex® or similar cleaners to help shine their countertops, while this is okay for most Quartz, you should avoid cleaners with bleach or ammonia.
-Windex® for example come in an ammonia-free version.
+Many people use Windex® or similar cleaners to help shine their countertops, while this is okay for most quartz, you should avoid cleaners with bleach or ammonia.
+Windex®, for example, comes in an ammonia-free version.

-Quartz is an engineered stone, so it’s not 100% natural.
-Companies manufacture it.
-Different brands of Quartz may have slightly different instructions for care, so check with your manufacturer or installer to make sure you know the best methods for cleaning your countertops.
-If you have questions, give us a call at:316-946-0530
+Quartz is an engineered stone, meaning companies manufacture it, so it’s not 100% natural.
+Different brands of quartz may have slightly different instructions for care, so check with your manufacturer or installer to make sure you know the best methods for cleaning your countertops.
+If you have questions, give us a call at 316-946-0530.

 Sealed granite countertops are easy to clean, but there are a few things you should know before cleaning to help you protect your countertops.

-First, granite requires sealing about once a year to protect the stone from stains and scratches.
-The sealing lasts different amounts of time depending on how often use your countertops, how hard you use them, and the type of sealing used.
+First, most granite requires sealing about once a year to protect the stone from stains and scratches.
+The amount of time the sealant lasts can vary depending on how often use your countertops, how hard you use them and the type of sealing used.
 It’s important to know the state of your seal before cleaning.

-Unsealed granite, or a countertop where the seal has worn off will allow the stone to absorb liquids and spills, potentially creating stains.
-To test your seal put a couple of drops of water in a few spots of you countertop and wait a couple of minutes.
+Unsealed granite or a countertop where the seal has worn off will allow the stone to absorb liquids and spills, potentially creating stains.
+To test your seal, put a couple of drops of water in a few spots on your countertop and wait a couple of minutes.
 If the water soaks into the stone, it is probably time to reseal.
 If the water remains beaded on the surface of the granite, the seal is good.

 While some commercial cleaners are okay, they may break down the seal faster.
 It’s best to use only dish soap and water.
-Cleaning granite is simple, just mix warm water and a mild dish soap and wipe the countertops gently until clean.
-After cleaning, dry with a microfiber cloth or terry cloth towel cloth to get rid of streaks.
+Cleaning granite is simple: just mix warm water with a mild dish soap and wipe the countertops gently until clean.
+After cleaning, dry with a microfiber cloth or terrycloth towel cloth to get rid of streaks.
 It's that simple.

-Preventative maintenance goes along way with granite.
-If you clean up spills quickly, seal regularly, and avoid using anything abrasive on the countertop, you can expect your granite to retain its beauty for a lifetime.
+Preventive maintenance goes a long way with granite.
+If you clean up spills quickly, seal regularly and avoid using anything abrasive on the countertop, you can expect your granite to retain its beauty for a lifetime.